BeWe11/dotfiles/README.md

 ## Python

-- Download and install [pyenv](https://github.com/pyenv/pyenv) with `brew install pyenv`
 - Run `pyenv install 3.X.X` and `pyenv global 3.X.X` to replace the default python2 with pythonX.X.X (choose the most recent version).
+- Run `pyenv virtualenv 3.X.X neovim` to create a virtual env for neovim
+- Run `pyenv shell neovim` to active the venv

-- Run `pip install black isort flake8 neovim` to allow basic autoformatting and linting without activating an environment and to add neovim integration
+- Run `pip install black isort flake8 pynvim` to allow basic autoformatting and linting without activating an environment and to add neovim integration

 ## Vim